stefanochang/In-Memory-Spatial-DB/README.md

 ```

 ### Join queries
 Join queries operate on two collections which can either be both points and both rectangles, or one point collection and one rectangle collection.
 Three types of joins are supported by this system - Range Join, Distance Join and KNN Join.
+Range Join takes no parameters, while distance join takes requires the distance value as parameter, and KNN join requires the value of K as parameter.
 ```
 SELECT [POINT adb pts1|filterDistanceGE:5:0:0] [distanceJoin:500] [POINT adb pts2|filterDistanceGT:5:0:0]
 SELECT [POINT adb pts|filterDistanceGE:5:0:0] [rangeJoin] [RECTANGLE adb rects|filterDistanceGT:5:0:0]